redshifter/redshifter.github.io/t2siege/index.md

 - A map where you drop into a base.
 It's kinda spammy and can be hard to break in.

 ### Hey Now
 - This map is Trident-style.
-There's an anti-llama timer that gives the defenders time to reposition themselves.
+There's a timer that gives the defenders time to reposition themselves.

 ### Icebound (Dynamix map)
 - This map has generators in one base and the switch in the other base.